dgerabagi/data-curation-environment/prompt.md

 - **Description:** A structured checklist for organizing the development tasks, feedback, and bugs from the "laundry list" provided in Cycle 6.
 - **Tags:** process, checklist, task management, planning, workflow

+### A84.
+DCE - Universal Task Checklist for Cycle 10+
+- **Description:** A structured checklist for organizing the next phase of development tasks, focusing on feature parity with the native VS Code explorer.
+- **Tags:** process, checklist, task management, planning, workflow

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.
 - **Tags:** history, log, development process, cycles